| |

 5. Find the Waddi Trees

-The Waddi Tree (or Acacia Peuce) is a tree species that grows in central Australia.
-If you drive 12 kilometres north of town( on the way to Bedourie).
-It’s there you will come across a concentrated amount of these trees on your left.
+The Waddi Tree (or Acacia Peuce) is a rare and remarkable tree species found only in a few pockets of central Australia.
+Just 12 kilometres north of Birdsville, on the road to Bedourie, you’ll come across one of the most concentrated stands of these ancient trees, easily spotted on the left-hand side of the road.

 Waddi Trees in the Diamantina - Outback Queensland